-I would never have a least favourite apparatus, I feel like some areas need more improving than others.
+I would never have a least favourite apparatus, I feel like some areas need more improvement than others.
 When I am improving certain areas I enjoy doing this, as I know that I’m getting closer to my goals that I have set myself.

 How do you prepare for competitions?

-Luke always has a year long planner for me and my individual competitions.
+Luke always has a year-long planner for me and my individual competitions.
 This plan prepares me physically and mentally to compete at my top form when the competition is here.